Cultural Difference Between India and USA at Workplaces

 2. Meritocracy and performance

 Work culture in USA is deeply rooted in the concept of meritocracy.
-Individuals recognizes and rewards based on their performance and abilities.
+Individuals recognize rewards based on their performance and abilities.
 Hard work, dedication, and achieving results are highly esteemed.
 Promotion and career advancement opportunities are often based on individual accomplishments, skills, and contributions.
 The focus on meritocracy motivates employees to continuously improve and excel in their roles.

 3. Work-life balance